shivam-methi/JavaScript/Features/hoisting.md

 ### Advantages:
--  improve flexibility, redability and maintenance by allowing you to place your main logic at the top and helper functions at the bottom
+-  improve flexibility, redability and maintenance by allowing you to place your main logic at the top and helper functions at the bottom.
 -  help to avoid some ReferenceErrors by ensuring that variables are at least declared, even if they haven't been initialized yet.

 ### Disadvantages:
-- Although variable declarations are hoisted, their assignments or initialisation are not.
+- Although variable declarations are hoisted, their assignments or initialization are not.
-- If you try to access a variable before it is assigned a value, it will have the value undefined, which can lead to unexpected behaviour.
+- If you try to access a variable before it is assigned a value, it will have the value `undefined`, which can lead to unexpected behaviour.
 - hoisting can lead to subtle bugs in your code.
-- For example, if you have multiple variables with the same name declared in different scopes, the hoisting behaviour can cause unexpected results when accessing those variables.
+- For example: if you have multiple variables with the same name declared in different scopes, the hoisting behaviour can cause unexpected results when accessing those variables.